Security and levy

 Darwin NT 0801

-- Account name: Department of Primary Industry and Resources
+Account name: Department of Industry, Tourism and Trade

-Other types of payment can be made in person, from 8am to 4pm, Monday to Friday.
+Other types of payment can be made in person from 8am to 4pm, Monday to Friday at:

 Darwin NT 0800